aplteam/Logger/README.md

 # Logger

-`Logger` is a member of the APLTree library.
-The library is a collection of classes etc. that aim to support the Dyalog APL programmer.
-For details see <https://github.com/aplteam/apltree/wiki>

-Search GitHub for "apltree" and you will find solutions to many every-day problems Dyalog APL programmers might have to solve.

 ## Overview

 `Logger` is designed to write log files as ANSI (default) or UTF-8 files.

-You can create an instance without specifying any parameters at all but you might specify up to 6 parameters.
+You can create an instance without specifying any parameters at all, but you might specify up to 6 parameters.
 Some but not all of these parameters can be changed later on as well.

 By default an instance of the class creates a log file with the name "yyyymmdd.log".
-When a new day puts in an appearance this file is closed and a new one is opened automatically.
+When a new day puts in an appearance, this file is closed and a new one is opened automatically.

 Instead of accepting the defaults you can also let the class create "yyyymm.log" files or even "yyyy.log".